wchenastro/Mosaic/README.md

 `--datetime`: the date and time of the observation in UTC and in `yyyy.mm.dd hh:mm:ss.s` format.

- `--subarray`: a list of index for selection of antennas  in the file specified by `--ants`
+ `--subarray`: a list of index for selection of antennas in the file specified by `--ants`.
+Optional scale or complex weight can be attached after each antenna index separated by a colon.

 `--resolution`: the scale of one single pixel in the pattern in seconds, default is None which means it is determined by the code.

-``--size``: the total number of pixels in the simulation, default is 400 which corresponds to a pattern of 20x20 in dimension
+`--size`: the total number of pixels in the simulation, default is 400 which corresponds to a pattern of 20x20 in dimension.

 `--psf_plot`: filename of the plot of the pattern, the file format can be anything that matplotlib supports, such as "jpeg, pdf".

 `--psf_fits`: filename of the fits file of the pattern

+`--weight`: a switch for individual weight for each antenna, the weight values in `--subarray` will not be effective without this argument.

 `--verbose`: print logs containing the input parameter and result, the input parameter listed in the log should reproduce the same result.